trace4eu/ebsi-services-wrapper/timestamp-wrapper/README.md

 ### `detachRecordVersionHash`

 Detaches a hash value from a specific record version.
+`note: endpoint is not tested, use with caution and report bugs to trace4eu consortium`

 - **Parameters:**
   - `from: string`: The sender’s ETH address.